st-matskevich/local-wake/README.md

 This approach merges the advantages of both categories described above: it supports user-defined wake words like traditional deterministic methods, while benefiting from the enhanced feature representations and noise robustness provided by neural models.
 The result is a system that delivers good precision and flexibility without requiring extensive model training or large datasets.

 ## To do
-- Consider using fast DTW implementation to reduce CPU consumption even more
+- Consider using fast DTW implementation to reduce CPU usage
 - Consider using a small model on top of feature extraction for comparison instead of DTW
 - Consider using VAD for audio preprocessing
-- Consider using noice suppression for audio preprocessing
+- Consider using noise suppression for audio preprocessing
 - Perform accuracy testing
 - Update scripts output to make it easily parsable
-- Remove `tensorflow_hub` and load model from local files to avoid internet access
+- Remove `tensorflow_hub` and load model from local files to allow completely offline usage

 ## Built with
 - [Python](https://www.python.org/)